• Art Magazine

 Auctions: In 2022, the auction market impressive sales with a number of record prices.

-Sales for Christie's, Sotheby's, Phillips and Bonhams H1 2019 - H1 2023
+Sales figures for Christie's, Sotheby's, Phillips and Bonhams H1 2019–H1 2023

-Sales for Christie's, Sotheby's, Phillips and Bonhams H1 2019 - H1 2023
+Sales figures for Christie's, Sotheby's, Phillips and Bonhams H1 2019–H1 2023

 © Arts Economics (2023)

-The proportion of sales at art fairs rose from 27 % in 2021 to a considerable 35 % in 2022, but is still below the level before pandemic (42 % in 2019).
+The share of sales at art fairs rose from 27% in 2021 to a remarkable 35% in 2022, but is still below the pre-pandemic level (42% in 2019).

 Disintermediation

-Difficult year for NFTS and crypto art
+A difficult year for NFTs and crypto art

-Sales of art -related NFTS 2019–2023
+Sales of art-related NFTs 2019–2023

-Sales of art -related NFTS 2019–2023
+Sales of art-related NFTs 2019–2023

-© Arts Economics, with data from nonfungible.com (2023)
+© Arts Economics, with data from Nonfungible.com (2023)

 Outlook for 2024